hayduker/musubi/README.md

 # musubi
-A spam filter based on the unigram model described by Paul Graham in A Plan for Spam
+A spam filter based on the unigram model described by Paul Graham in [A Plan for Spam](https://paulgraham.com/spam.html).